falconshark/atmessager/README.md

 senders.json
 -----------

 senders.json contain all of the user name and password.
+ATMessager will use these username(In bots.json) and password to do authentication.

 Example: